-At the Calderone Law Firm, we are experienced Los Angeles disability discrimination attorneys who are absolutely committed to the fight against disability discrimination in the workplaceWhat Is A Disability?
+At the Calderone Law Firm, we are experienced El Segundo disability discrimination lawyers who are absolutely committed to the fight against disability discrimination in the workplaceWhat Is A Disability?

 A person is "physically disabled" under the Fair Employment and Housing Act if he or she has a "physiological condition" that "affects a specific bodily system" and "limits a major life activity."
 A physiological condition "limits" a major life activity if it makes difficult the achievement of the major life activity.
 The term "major life activity" is broadly construed, and includes physical and social activities, such as sitting, standing, walking, sleeping, talking, concentrating, and working.
 A person is "mentally disabled under the Fair Employment and Housing Act if her or she has any mental or psychological disorder or condition, such as mental retardation, organic brain syndrome, emotional or mental illness, or specific learning disabilities, that limits a major life activity.
 Physical and mental disabilities include, but are not limited to, chronic or episodic conditions such as HIV/AIDS, hepatitis, epilepsy, seizure disorder, diabetes, clinical depression, bipolar disorder, multiple sclerosis, and heart disease.
 An employee or applicant also has protection from discrimination due to an actual or perceived physical or mental impairment that is disabling, potentially disabling, or perceived as disabling or potentially disabling.Employer Has A Duty To Reasonably Accommodate And Interact About KnownDisabilities

 Under the Fair Employment and Housing Act an employer is obligated to make reasonable accommodations for an employee's known disability, unless the employer can demonstrate that doing so would impose an undue hardship.
+A disability discrimination lawyer can help El Segundo employees understand what this process involves.
 The employee bears the burden of giving the employer notice of the disability and the need for an accommodation.
 This notice then triggers the employer's burden to take positive steps to accommodate the employee's limitations.
 The duty to accommodate is a continuing duty that is not exhausted by one effort.
 Thus, the employer's obligation to engage in the interactive process extends beyond the first attempt at accommodation and continues when the employee asks for a different accommodation, or where the employer is aware that the initial accommodation is failing, and further accommodation is needed.
 In order for an accommodation offered by an employer to be considered reasonable, the accommodation must actually be effective, allowing the disabled employee to perform her job without aggravating his or her condition.Types of Reasonable Accommodations:

 - Job restructuring, part-time or modified work schedules, or reassignment to a vacant position may be a reasonable accommodation if it does not pose an undue hardship on the employer.